matsola/biofertilizer-report/casestudy.md

 The results for lycopene and vitamin C levels among the producers were mixed.

-For one producer, the experiment bed had higher levels of both nutrients, while for another producer, the experiment bed had lower levels for both nutrients.
-The third producer showed the another pattern, with higher levels of vitamin C in the experiment bed but lower levels of lycopene.
+For _Timmervikens skafferi_, the experiment bed had higher levels of both nutrients, while for _Branseröd Gård_, the experiment bed had lower levels for both nutrients.
+For _Vävra köksträdgård_ it showed the another pattern, with higher levels of vitamin C in the experiment bed but lower levels of lycopene.

 Overall, the data does not support any clear conclusions about the potential effects of the biofertilizer.

-Further analysis and research may be needed to better understand the relationship between inputs and tomato quality.

 Worth noting is a the levels of vitamin C in these tomatoes are 30%-230% higher compared to the "standard tomato" from _Livsmedelsverket's Livsmedelsdatabasen_ (National Food Administration, Sweden - Food database) [[14][LVLD]].